-Some possible reasons for the different findings in the two methodologies for expenditure shocks have been put forward in the literature.
-Ramey (2011), focusing on the impact of military spending on GDP and private consumption, has blamed the failure of SVARs to capture the anticipation of fiscal policy measures by economic agents for the differences vis-a-vis the narrative approach.
+Figure 9: GDP response to tax shocks (1% of GDP): narrative (full line) and SVAR (dashed line) results the differences vis-a-vis the narrative approach.
 Recall that SVARs generally date tax shocks when revenue is affected, while in the narrative approach, for the reasons given in section 4.1, the benchmark analyses have been based on a time of payment rule.
 The latter rule corresponds approximately (though not exactly - this point is further discussed below) to the moment revenue changes, taken in the SVARs.
 Therefore the gap between the GDP responses to tax shocks presented in the empirical work under each methodology cannot be ascribed to anticipation effects.